 Ironically, it is the degradation, decay, and death that in fact describe what happens to the green leaves of summer that magically transforms them into the myriad shades of red, yellow, purple, black, orange, pink, magenta, blue and brown.

-What a source for beauty is the forced relinquishing of our masks, revealing life so precious that has been there all along.
+What a strange source for beauty is death, forcing the relinquishing of our masks, revealing life so precious that has been there all along.